AstarVienna/ScopeSim/docs/source/design/Design_Overview.rst

 .. figure::Design_Interface_Overview.PNG
     :width: 600

-    The software design interface diagram for SiMCADO 1.0
+    The software design interface diagram for SimCADO 1.0

 In the above interface diagram the main interfaces are shown in red.
 These can be divided into input and output interfaces, and external and internal